Case Closed: Manga

 Viz Media announced its acquisition of the series for North America on June 1, 2004.
 Following Funimation's localization, Viz released the series as Case Closed and took their character names to keep consistency between the two media.
 Viz Media released the first volume in September 2004 and began releasing digital editions in 2013.
 On May 9, 2023, Viz Media launched their Viz Manga digital manga service, with the series' chapters receiving simultaneous English publication in North America as they are released in Japan.
+In June 2026, Viz Media announced that it will release the series in a 3-in-1 omnibus edition starting in Q2 2027, using the original Detective Conan title and character names.

 Gollancz licensed and distributed 15 of Viz Media's volumes in the United Kingdom before ceasing publication of manga.
 (Viz Media has since re-released them).
 In 2014 Shogakukan Asia began its own English localization of the series for Singapore and other Southeast Asian countries as Detective Conan.
 Laura Thornton of CBR.com, citing the common Japanese ownership in both Shogakukan Asia and Viz, described the Singapore version as, compared to the Viz one, "completely identical, word-for-word, even -- save for the names and the Detective Conan logo".